 , Khao Sok Lake has an adventure

 for you!
 We pride ourselves on providing access to every possible destination on the Cheow Lan Lake.
-We work closely with local guides and service providers to offer a full range of options to maximize your vacation time and allow you to see as much as possible.
+We work closely with local guides and service providers to offer a full range of options.
+This is all an effort to maximize your vacation time and allow you to see as much as possible.
 It is our mission to provide Khao Sok National Park Tours that show what this magical destination has to offer!

 Some of the many wild animals found in the Khao Sok National Park include: Malayan Tapirs, Asian Elephants, Black andClouded Leopards, Golden Cats, Leopard Cats, Sambar and Barking Deers, Malayan Sun Bears, Gaurs, Bantengs, Serows, Binturong (bear cat), Wild Boars, Pig Tailed Macaques, Langurs, White-handed Gibbons, Squirrels, Muntjacs, Woodpeckers, Fish Eagles, Kingfishers, and Hornbills.